wp-plugins/whatconverts/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.2

 Enables WhatConverts on all pages.
-To setup, 1) Navigate to the plugin settings, 'Settings' > 'WhatConverts', 2) Add your Profile ID from [WhatConverts](http://www.whatconverts.com/)

 == Description ==

 This plugin adds the required tracking code for WhatConverts.

-For more information visit: [WhatConverts](http://www.whatconverts.com/)
+For more information visit, [WhatConverts](http://www.whatconverts.com/).

 == Installation ==